usnistgov/FederalProfile-8259A/_8259-Control/protection.md

 **Manufacturer:**

-- Provide information to IoT device customers for the trigger events that result in updates to their IoT devices.
+- Provide information to IoT device customers detailing the trigger events that result in updates to their IoT devices.
 - Establish a process to consistently provide communications to their IoT device customers about updates to the IoT devices.

 **Agency:**

-- Implement a policy and procedure to review and update the current IoT device and associated systems with regard to data integrity at a minimum established organizationally-defined frequency, and following organizationally-defined trigger events.
+- Implement a policy and procedure to review and update the current IoT device and associated systems with regard to data integrity at a minimum-established organizationally-defined frequency, and following organizationally-defined trigger events.

 ## Policies and procedures for IoT device data handling and retention.